 **This post may have affiliate links, this means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 For more details, please see my Disclaimer**

-- Comic book pages (Check out my DIY Gift Post from earlier!)
+- Comic book pages (Check out 5 DIY Christmas Gifts to Make)

 - Alcohol inks